sophiawang0829/DS-Take-Home-Challenge/README.md

 - Travel sites are browsed by two kinds of users.
 Users who are actually planning a trip and users who just dream about a vacation.
 The first ones have obviously a much higher purchasing intent.
 Users planning a trip often search for cities close to each other, while users who search for cities far away from each other are often just dreaming about a vacation.
 That is, a user searching for LA, SF and Las Vegas in the same session is much more likely to book a hotel than a user searching for NY, Paris, Kuala Lumpur (makes sense, right?).
 Based on this idea, come up with an algorithm that clusters sessions into two groups: high intent and low intent.
 Explain all assumptions you make along the way.

+### 14. Optimization of Employee Shuttle Stops
+##### Goal:
+The goal of this exercise is to figure out the optimal stops for a bus shuttle.
+##### Challenge Description:
+Write an algorithm that returns the best 10 stops in your opinion.
+Also, please explain the rationale behind the algorithm.